Anthony-69/CP3402-Weekly-Journals/Week 7.md

 <p><a href="https://www.youtube.com/watch?v=fNE8cqWaZnY">PHP If Else conditional statements</p>

 <h2>Estimated Hours</h2>
 <p>Practical 7 took me less than 5hrs to complete.
-The majority of which was spent figuring out how the template site [The Advice Shop](https://github.com/lindsaymarkward/theadviceshop)</p>
+The majority of which was spent figuring out how the template site, The Advice Shop, was layed out and worked: https://github.com/lindsaymarkward/theadviceshop.</p>

 <h2>Content Insights</h2>
 <p>This practical was a very good inclusion at this point in the semester, and specifically, this point in the group project.
 This experience with php has allowed me to properly grasp using it, which is as before will be invaluable for the theme development.
 Main takeaways, or content insights, would be that you can simply use 'include' to add a footer/header to any page.
 The same goes with navigation.
 Another point is using echo and displaying text with it through 'echo "example text";'.
 Other than that, in a general sense I’ve gotten a lot more familiar with different expressions and uses of php, such as simple link insertion with '<a href="">'.